cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

    ![Name of task](/images/image005.jpg)

 2. (Optional) From the **Projects** drop-down, select a project for the new task.
-   <br>Leave this field empty if you do not want to add the task to any project.
+   <br>Leave this field empty if you do not want to assign the task to any project.

    ![Select project](/images/image193.jpg)

-   > **Note:** Further steps are valid if the task does not belong to the project.
-If the task is in
+   > **Note:** Further steps are valid if the task does not belong to the project. <br>If the task was assigned
    > project, the project's labels will be applied to the task.

 3. On the **Constructor** tab, click **Add label**, the label constructor menu will open: